-On today’s date in 1860, the Province of Canada awarded a contract for the weekly Royal Mail Ship service from Liverpool, England to Hugh Allan’s Allan Shipping Line.
+On today’s date in 1860, the Province of Canada awarded Hugh Allan’s Allan Shipping Line the weekly Royal Mail Ship service contract from Liverpool, England.

-Prior to the mid-19th century, there was no simple way for recent immigrants of Canada to communicate with family and friends back home.
-This was because until Allan and Cunard, any transatlantic mail services depended on slow and irregular sailing ships, with few post offices available.
-For most immigrants, living in Canada meant leaving your family behind.
-However, by 1856, Allan had established a transatlantic mail route between Canada and Britain.
+Before the mid-19th century, there was no simple way for Canada’s recent immigrants to communicate with family and friends back home.
+Before Allan (and his fellow shipping magnate Samuel Cunard), all transatlantic mail services depended on slow and irregular sailing ships with few post offices available.
+For most immigrants, living in Canada meant leaving your family behind; however, by 1856, Allan had established a transatlantic mail route between Canada and Britain.

-Born in Scotland in 1810, Allan immigrated to Canada in 1826 and settled in Montreal, where he found a job as a clerk in a commercial goods business.
+Born in Scotland in 1810, Allan immigrated to Canada in 1826 and settled in Montréal, where he found a job as a clerk in a commercial goods business.
 Ten years later, backed by family funding, he bought steamships and sailing ships to expand the company’s merchant fleet.
-After some contract disputes, Allan persuaded the Canadian government to finance the transatlantic lines linking Montreal and Britain.
+After some contract disputes, Allan persuaded the pre-Canadian government to finance the transatlantic lines linking Montréal and Britain.

 Finally, in 1860, arrangements were made with Allan for his steamers to transport mail between Europe and Canada.
 Mail clerks accompanied the mails and sorted the letters on board, and six marine mail clerks were appointed on a recommendation from the postmaster general.

 In 1887, correspondence sorting by marine mail officers aboard mail steamers between the Province of Canada and the United Kingdom was discontinued, and the post office’s ocean mail service component was disbanded, after which point the mail was prepared before it was loaded aboard the ship.